 My partner gets the kids ready every morning, cooks us all dinner in the evening, and sings the boys ‘Goodnight Sweetheart’ every night at bedtime.
 We haven’t always shared equal parenting responsibilities, and we waver in workload, but we strive to set a good example for what responsible fatherhood looks like.

 But I don’t give him much space for vulnerability.
 I rely on him too much along standard gender roles – to support our family as our primary breadwinner, to be my rock when I’m feeling anxious and overwhelmed, and to pick up the slack when I absolutely can’t handle any more.
 He doesn’t have space to vent, to get sick, or to say “I can’t.”

 As a partner, that’s not fair for me to expect him to always be the white knight.
 As a parent, it’s my responsibility to give my kids not only examples of cuddly, capable fathers, but also fathers who sometimes make mistakes and show weakness without feeding into stereotypes of incompetent dads.

-My boys need to see what healthy fatherhood looks like.
+My kids need to see what healthy fatherhood looks like.

 We are responsible for changing expectations for fathers.
-We can teach our sons that it is natural and normal for fathers to be primary (or only) caregivers, and set healthy expectations for what that looks like.
-We can teach our daughters that they have a right to demand competent partners in hetero relationships who take responsibility for raising their own children.
+We can teach our kids that it is natural and normal for fathers to be primary (or only) caregivers, and set healthy expectations for what that looks like.
+We can teach them that they have a right to demand competent male partners who take responsibility for raising their own children.